microsoft/code-challenges/Labs/Azure Search/hands-on-lab.md

 1. **Text Search** Using Azure Search to search through a collection of documents.
 2. **Spell Corrected Search** Using Azure Search to automatically correct spelling mistakes.
+3. **Autocomplete Search** Using Azure Search to complete partial query terms from a existing index.
+(Preview)
-3. **Phonetic Search** Using Azure Search to use "sounds like" searching.
+4. **Phonetic Search** Using Azure Search to use "sounds like" searching.
+5. **Synonym Search** Using Synonyms in Azure Search (Preview)
-4. **Filtering** Using Azure Search faceting features which make filtering simple.
+6. **Filtering** Using Azure Search faceting features which make filtering simple.
-5. **Geospatial** Using the built-in geospatial filtering makes it simple to do distance or perimeter searches.
+7. **Geospatial** Using the built-in geospatial filtering makes it simple to do distance or perimeter searches.

 ### Scenario Overview